eingruenesbeb/Yolo/README.md

 This plugin is meant for hardcore survival servers, that implements, but also expands on the vanilla hardcore mechanics for a player's death on a server.\
-Upon death players usually get banned of a server, if (and only if) the setting for hardcore was enabled in `server.properties` before world generation.
+Upon death players usually get banned off of a server, if (and only if) the setting for hardcore was enabled in `server.properties` before world generation.
 That is not the case, if this setting was set to true retroactively.
-And here is, where this plugin comes into play, by implementing this behaviour regardless of, when hardcore was enabled.
+And here is, where this plugin comes into play, by implementing this behaviour regardless of when hardcore was enabled.
 If you also have [AdvancedBan](https://www.spigotmc.org/resources/advancedban.8695/) installed, this plugin will automatically use this for banning players.
 Additionally, you can exempt players from this rule and send a customized message to a Discord-server upon occurrence of